UMWEDU/umw-admissions-sync/_pages/admitted.md

 <a href="https://admissions.umw.edu/register/CampusSafetyApril2020">Campus Safety</a> on April 22 at 6 p.m.
 Hear from the Chief of Police and the Vice President for Student Affairs

 <a href="https://admissions.umw.edu/register/ParenttoParentApril2020">Parent to Parent</a> on April 23 at 6 p.m.
-Hear from the Parent Leadership Circle who parents of former and current students.
+Hear from the Parent Leadership Circle who are parents of former and current students.

 Please note that all on and off campus university events are cancelled until June 10.
 If you have questions regarding the cancelled admissions events/tours, contact the Admissions office at <a href="mailto:admit@umw.edu">admit@umw.edu</a>.